mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/custom-ami/index.md

 - A custom AMI can be used to integrate DC/OS installation with your own in-house configuration management tools.
 - A custom AMI can be used if you want kernel or driver customization.

-To get started, build a custom AMI and then install DC/OS by using the advanced templates.
+To get started, build a custom AMI and then install DC/OS using the advanced templates.

 # Build a custom AMI
-This is the recommended method to building your own AMI.
+This is the recommended method for building your own AMI.

-## Instructions to test that you can build the DC/OS cloud_images AMI
+## Instructions to build the DC/OS cloud_images AMI

 1. Use the DC/OS [cloud_images](https://github.com/dcos/dcos/tree/master/cloud_images) scripts as a template.
 These scripts build a CentOS7 AMI with all of the DC/OS prerequisites installed.